A blog about planning, planning law and planning policy

 The Expanding Universe

 Ouch.
 My planning law colleague Stephen Ashworth of Dentons has put up a post today on their UK Planning Law Blog with this title.
-He reports that the Government’s changes last November to make development easier for small developers by reducing the thresholds for affordable housing and tariff style contributions are being […]
+He reports that the Government’s changes last November to make development easier for small developers by reducing the thresholds for affordable housing and tariff style contributions are […]

 In mid- October, The Lyons Housing Review published its report.
 Sir Michael Lyons, a former chief executive of three local authorities, was asked by the Labour Party to look into the causes of the shortage of new houses and suggest action to address the problem.
 One of the suggested solutions is “Use it or lose […]